-Physical, Speech and Occupational Therapies Your cost if you visit a: Benefits Network provider: Non-network provider: 1. - sical therapy services eived outside of your ne a.
+Physical, Speech and Occupational Therapies Your cost if you visit a: if you visit a: Benefits Network provider: Non-network provider: 1. - sical therapy services eived outside of your se a.
 Habilitative services 20% coinsurance after deductible 50% coinsurance after deductible Coverage for physical and occupational therapy is limited to a combined maximum of 20 visits per calendar year.
 Visit limits are not applicable to behavioral health conditions. b.
 Rehabilitative services 20% coinsurance after deductible 50% coinsurance after deductible Coverage for physical and occupational therapy is limited to a combined maximum of 20 visits per calendar year.
 Visit limits are not applicable to behavioral health conditions.
-2. • ech therapy services eived outside of your ne a.
+2. - ech therapy services eived outside of your ne a.
 Habilitative services 20% coinsurance after deductible 50% coinsurance after deductible Coverage for speech therapy is limited to 20 visits per calendar year.
 Visit limits are not applicable to behavioral health conditions.

-Physical, Speech and Occupational Therapies Your cost if you visit a: Benefits Network provider: Non-network provider: b.
+Physical, Speech and Occupational Therapies Your cost if you visit a: t if you visit a: Benefits Network provider: Non-network provider: b.
 Rehabilitative services 20% coinsurance after deductible 50% coinsurance after deductible Coverage for speech therapy is limited to 20 visits per calendar year.
 Visit limits are not applicable to behavioral health conditions.
-3. serv upational therapy vices received outside of r home a.
+3. serv upational therapy rices received outside of r home a.
 Habilitative services 20% coinsurance after deductible 50% coinsurance after deductible Coverage for physical and occupational therapy is limited to a combined maximum of 20 visits per calendar year.
 Visit limits are not applicable to behavioral health conditions. b.
 Rehabilitative services 20% coinsurance after deductible 50% coinsurance after deductible Coverage for physical and occupational therapy is limited to a combined maximum of 20 visits per calendar year.
 Visit limits are not applicable to behavioral health conditions.

 Physical therapy, speech therapy and occupational therapy services arranged through a physician and provided on an outpatient basis are covered.
+They will be covered as in-network benefits if they are: